yuvallb/SparkGloVe/README.md

 ### Evaluation

 The implementation was tested on two datasets.
-Dataset 1: COCA magazine corpus.
+   1. COCA magazine corpus.
 Size 0.5GB
-Dataset 2: the full COCA corpus.
+   2. the full COCA corpus.
 Size 2.5GB
 All tests were done on a standard PC in local spark mode.

 The run time of the first program of building the co-occurrence matrix is detailed in the table below.
 The increase in the run time was lower than the increase in the corpus input, which can indicate that the implementation scales well.